2arnav4/Alcovia/README.md

 Alcovia is an offline-first study app built for the Full Stack Engineering Intern assignment.
 It uses TypeScript, React Native with Expo, Express and n8n.

-The app has one hardcoded student, `student_1`, and two device profiles, `phone` and `laptop`.
-Each device keeps its own saved state and pending changes, so both profiles can be used like separate devices in one browser.
+The app has one hardcoded student, `student_1`, and three device profiles: `phone`, `laptop` and `tablet`.
+Each device keeps its own saved state and pending changes, so the profiles behave like separate devices in one browser.

 ## Features